 It’s Volcano Day!
 Make sure you are up nice and early to see the spectacular sunrise in Lewelling Bay.
 The bay’s ring of volcanos will provide unique foreground to the start of a new day.
 The early morning heli-flights will also be a ‘not-to-be-missed’ activity.
 Ile Api is the highest cone and undoubtedly the best views of this very active volcano will be from the chopper!
 And again, the surrounding area is highly regarded for both snorkelling and diving.
 Then enjoy another lunchtime cruise as we make our way to Pulau Komba for more breathtaking vista both below and above the water.
 Komba is dominated by Batu Tara – an active volcano that will provide stunning backdrop for the TRUE NORTH’s Volcano Party.
 The ship’s alfresco bar is likely to be a popular venue on the night – as ‘Tara’ entertains with frequent mini-eruptions that splash into a moonlit ocean!

 Today we wake in the Alor Strait.
 There are numerous snorkelling and dive sites in this area and a change in water temperature will introduce a new gallery of fishes and other marine life.
 The keen fisherpersons on-board might also find opportunity to troll for blue-water species.
 Ashore, the locals cultivate vanilla, tamarind and almonds.
 The area is also known for traditional weaving.
-Another interesting opportunity to meet the local people might be a visit to Kalabahi Bay – the people who live here specialize in fishing for thresher sharks and a village visit promises intrigue.
+Another interesting opportunity to meet the locals awaits at Kalabahi Bay – the people who live here specialize in fishing for thresher sharks and a village visit always promises intrigue.